 The idea of “both/and” raises questions of mirroring and doubling as a function of softness.
 Two works, a diptic video by Pedro Alonso and Hugo Palmarola and the costumes/drawings by Laurel Consuelo Broughton, suggest that this is a condition that goes beyond the confines of the domestic realm.
 The twin videos pair U.S. and Soviet cartoons, evoking both Pauline’s left-wing and Communist leanings and positing a dialogue that takes place across time and nation state.
 In designing mascots for a future Los Angeles, Broughton reframes the urban realm as a site of fantasy over reality, performance over efficiency.

-This exhibition is made possible by the generous support of the Graham Foundation for Advanced Studies in the Fine Arts, Pasadena Arts Council, Columbia GSAAP, and SCI-Arc.
+This exhibition is made possible by the generous support of the Graham Foundation for Advanced Studies in the Fine Arts, Pasadena Arts Council, Columbia GSAPP, and SCI-Arc.

 Image courtesy of Design, Bitches